 Master Director Emerita

-Mary Ellen Guntzelman became a member of Sweet Adelines in 1959 with a chorus in Cincinnati and has been singing ever since.
+Mary Ellen Guntzelman became a member of Sweet Adelines in 1959 with a chorus in Cincinnati and sang for the rest of her life.
 She became Assistant Director of the Chorus in 1964 but was then transferred with her job to Cleveland, Ohio where she became Director of the Parma Chorus in 1966.
 After directing that chorus for four years, she accepted a position with the Defense Department in Columbus, Ohio and became the Director of the Columbus Chorus in the fall of 1970, holding that position until 2012.
 Mary Ellen received Master Director status at the Region 4 Competition in April of 2003.

 During her many years as a Sweet Adeline, Mary Ellen also sang in a quartet which competed annually, winning the Regional Competition on one occasion and receiving third place medals and honorable mention on several occasions.
 In addition to performing with the chorus and for a variety of audiences in the Columbus area, her quartet also entertained on a number of shows presented by other Sweet Adelines and Barbershop choruses throughout the region.